-AZ Burners have purchased 80 acres of land outside Wilcox in Cochise County in Southeast Arizona.
-The land will serve as a permanent home for community events beginning with Saguaro Man 2022.
+In early 2020, the AZ Burners purchased 80 acres of land outside Wilcox in Cochise County in Southeast Arizona.
+The land will serve as a permanent home for community events.
+To date we have hosted

 Click this link for